|Learn how to prepare for, conduct, and use information from key informant interviews.|

 - Identify yourself and offer your credentials.
 Some respondents may be distrustful, thinking they're being played a prank.

-- If tape-recording the conversation, ask for authorization to do so.
+- If audio-recording the conversation, ask for authorization to do so.

 - Write down the information as you hear it; don't trust your memory to write the information down later.